teller-protocol/teller-protocol-v2/packages/subgraph-substreamed/README.md

  ### HOW THINGS WORK UNDER THE HOOD

+ When testing a substream, use 'make gui' .
+This uses substream.yaml .
+There is no sink so it will only read events and will not write them to the sql sink. it will not use schema.graphql.

  When deploying to a subgraph, the config file  substreams.subgraph.yaml is used.
  When you are doing tables.create_row,  that data must match what it is in  schema.graphql !